rubyredrick/ri_cal/README.txt

-== RI_CAL -- a new implementation of RFC2445 in Ruby
+== RI_CAL -- a new implementation of RFC2445 in Ruby with Outlook FREE / BUSY status implementation http://ri-cal.rubyforge.org/
-http://ri-cal.rubyforge.org/

     by Rick DeNatale